Raunakkkkk/Ecommerce-MERN/README.md

 # Check it out on https://e-commerce-7849.netlify.app/
+Got it!
+Here’s the updated project description with the name "Instamart":

+---

-# MERN-Stack E-commerce Project
+**Instamart - MERN-Stack E-commerce Project**

-This comprehensive E-commerce project, developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, offers user authentication, a shopping cart, search functionality with category filters, an admin panel for product and category management, and global state management through Context API.
+This comprehensive E-commerce project, developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, features robust functionalities for both users and administrators.

-## Features
+**Features:**
 - **User Authentication:** Secure user registration, login, and password reset functionalities.
-- **Cart Functionality:** Enable users to manage their shopping cart by adding/removing items.
+- **Cart Functionality:** Users can manage their shopping cart by adding or removing items.
-- **Search with Category Filters:** Allow users to search and filter products by categories.
+- **Search with Category Filters:** Users can search and filter products by categories.
-- **Admin Panel:** Secure access for administrators to manage products and categories via CRUD operations.
+- **Admin Panel:** Administrators can manage products and categories via CRUD operations, view and manage orders, and track order status (Processing, Processed, Cancelled).
+Admins can also view detailed information about which user placed which order and approve or modify order statuses.
+- **PayPal Integration:** Secure payment processing through PayPal for a seamless checkout experience.
 - **Global State Management:** Utilize Context API for efficient global state management.

+**Admin Panel Usage:**
+- **Managing Products:** Add, edit, or delete products.
+- **Managing Categories:** Perform CRUD operations on product categories.
+- **Order Management:** View, process, and manage orders, including updating their status and viewing order details.

 - **Third-Party Libraries:**
-  - **Axios:** Utilized for making HTTP requests to the backend.
+- **Axios:** For making HTTP requests to the backend.
-  - **React-Toast:** Display informative messages or notifications to users.
+- **React-Toast:** To display informative messages or notifications to users.
-  - **Context API:** Manage global states efficiently.
+- **Context API:** For managing global states efficiently.

-## Admin Panel Usage

-- **Managing Products:**
-  - Use the admin panel to add, edit, or delete products.
-- **Managing Categories:**
-  - Admins can perform CRUD operations on product categories.
+---

 ## Tech Stack